abhigyan04/schoolAssignments/README.md

 #### schoolAssignments

 Hey folks, I am learning C++.
-This are C++ code that I write for school assignments.
+This repo will contain all the C++ school assignments.